Bror Pettersson

 Bror "Lulle" Pettersson (31 January 1924 – 15 October 1978) was a Swedish ice hockey and bandy player, who represented Hammarby IF in both sports.
-He won the silver medal with Sweden in the in 1947 World Championships.
+He won the silver medal with Sweden in the 1947 World Championships.

 Athletic career

 Ice hockey

 Born and raised in Stockholm, Pettersson started to play ice hockey with Hammarby IF at age 12.
 In 1941, he made his debut in their senior roster, competing in the top flight Svenska Serien.

 Pettersson won three Swedish championships – in 1942, 1945 and 1951 – with Hammarby IF.
 In total, he played 183 games for the club and scored 75 goals, in 14 seasons until 1956.

-He made 23 international appearances for the Swedish national team.
+He made 23 international appearances for the Sweden national team.
 He won a silver medal with Sweden in the 1947 World Championships and finished in fourth place at the 1948 Winter Olympics in St. Moritz.

 Bandy

 Like many other ice hockey players at the time, Pettersson also played bandy.
 He made his debut for Hammarby IF in 1943, playing two seasons for the side in Allsvenskan, before leaving at the end of 1947.
 He made a comeback in 1952, playing an other two seasons in the first tier, before definitely retiring in 1954.